 error()

-only reports an error message before exiting.
+reports just one error before exiting.

 This completes the lab.
 Remember to submit your solution to the online teaching system.